AdnerVL/Win2Update/README.md

 ## 🔍 Troubleshooting

-- Check logs in `C:\Tools\Logs\` for detailed error information
+- Check logs in your configured log directory
 - Ensure PowerShell is not restricted (`Get-ExecutionPolicy`)
-- Verify internet connectivity
+- Verify internet connectivity through approved channels
 - Check Windows Update service is running
 - Ensure `winget` is installed for app upgrades
+- Verify file permissions and access rights

-## ⚠️ Important Notes
+## ⚠️ Important Security Notes

 - Always backup important data before running system updates
+- Use approved network connections only
-- The script requires internet access for downloads
+- Implement script signing for production use
-- Some updates may require multiple reboots
-- Execution time varies based on available updates
+- Monitor update processes for anomalies
+- Review logs for security events
+- Use HTTPS for any network operations
+- Keep scripts in access-controlled locations
+- Implement audit logging where possible
+- Consider using PAM solutions for privileged operations
-- Corporate environments may require additional configuration
+- Corporate environments should implement additional security controls

 ## 📄 License